margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 and the people to be free
 It's a new day for the flwoers to bloom
-It's a new day for the sky to open up for you and me It's a new day to see with different eyes
+It's a new day for the sky to open up for you and me It's a new day to see with different eyes, see through another's eyes

+It's a new day for the wind to breeze and the air to chime

 <br>